Skip to content

 change ff

-Fast-forward: apply all pending changes.
+Fast-forward: apply all pending changes in order.

 bash